Albuquerque Shin-Budo Kai?

 For centuries in Japan, budo (the martial way) has been a path that includes both rigorous practice and sustained introspection.
 Aikido’s founder, Master Morihei Ueshiba, noted that in real budo there are no enemies and he emphasized agatsu or “victory over self.”
 Within Shin-Budo Kai, we seek self improvement through diligent and in-depth study of the martial ways.
 We do so not so much to defeat others, but to achieve that level of self-control that allows us to follow a more harmonious path – a path on which we invite you to join us.

-Albuquerque Shin-Budo Kai is a non-profit organization with membership open to all without regard to sex, race, national origin, or religion.
-Monthly dues are:
+Albuquerque Shin-Budo Kai is a non-profit organization with membership open to all without regard to gender, sexual orientation, race, color, ethnic origin, national origin, or religion.
+We are proud to be an LGBTQ-friendly dojo.